Xorlev/gatekeeper/README.md

     command=java -Xmx128m -Xss256k -jar gatekeeper-agent.jar -c gatekeeper.properties
     redirect_stderr=true
     stdout_logfile=/var/log/gatekeeper.log

-## Disclaimer

-This isn't currently used in production.
-It's a minorly tested utility.

 ## Maven
 You'll generally want to compile this yourself, but it's available on Clojars if you want: